How to apply

 We cannot usually take into account information that is supplied after an adverse decision has been made on an application by the admitting academic School.
 If you encounter mitigating circumstances after you have submitted your application, please inform the admissions staff in the School to which you applied as soon as possible.

-Where mitigating circumstances have already been taken into account – eg by the relevant exam board – we cannot make further allowances.
+Where mitigating circumstances have already been taken into account – by the relevant exam board, for example – we cannot make further allowances.

 Applicants who are re-applying to Manchester